google/gnxi/oc_config_validate/docs/testclasses.md

     Args:
      *  `xpath`: gNMI path to write and read, without ending /config or /state.
      *  `json_value`: JSON-IETF value to check set, get and compare.
-     *  `model`: Python binding class to check the JSON reply against.
+     *  `model`: Python binding module to check the against.
+        Do not specify a Python class, the test will instantiance the config() and state() objects from the module.
      *  `retries`: Optional.
 Number of retries if the assertion fails.
      *  `retry_delay`: Optional.
 Delay, in seconds, between retries.
 Default 10.